JamFfm/TFTDisplay/README.md

 # Usage

-Shows the temp sensor of the Kettle (ID) in TFT_Kettle_ID in parameters as a graph over 1h and 40 min.
+Shows the temp sensor of the Kettle (ID) in TFT_Kettle_ID in parameters as a graph over 40 min (adjustible).
 You can change width, hight and fontsize.
 I recomment 384, 400, 16.
 Changing these parameters do not need a reboot and are used at once.
 To change a temp sensor you can add it to the kettle in CBPI3 and/or you change the Kettle ID in parameters.

+## Parameter

+There are several parameter to change the display behavior

+-TFT_Duaration: defines the amount of time to look back and drawn at the graph.
+It ist allowed to use units like m=minutes, d=days, w=weeks, M=months.
+However the x-axis is not shown properly in every cases.
+The following values do funktion well: 10m, 20m, 40m, 80m, 100m, 200m, 300m, 400m, 1M, 2M, 4M.

+> do not input values below 6m!

+Default is 40m

+-TFT_Fontsize: choose a fontsize, like 12, 14, 16, 18.
+Default is 16

+-TFT_Hight: Hight of the image displayed in pixel.
+Default is 400

+-TFT_Kettle_ID: The id of the kettle whose tempsensor is shown in the graph.
+The id is in the sequence the kettles are listed beginning with 1

+-TFT_StartscreenOn: whether the CraftBerrPi Logo is shown at the beginning and graph begins at start Steps ("on"), or showing graph at start ("off")

+-TFT_Width: width of the image displayed in pixel.
+Default is 384.
+This shows the x-axis, if you use 380 it is not shown.

 # Known Problems